Artin-Mazur-Milne duality for fppf cohomology: Introduction

 \begin{theo} Let $j : U \hookrightarrow X$ be a non empty open subscheme of $X$.
 Let $N$ be a finite flat commutative group scheme over $U$ with Cartier dual $N^D$.
 For all integers $r$ with $0 \leq r \leq 3$, the canonical pairing

-(where $H^r(U, N^D)$ is a fppf cohomology group and $H^{3-r}_c(U, N)$ a fppf cohomology group with compact support) induces a perfect duality between the profinite group $H^{3-r}_c(U, N)$ and the discrete group $H^r(U, N^D)$.
-Besides, these groups are finite in the number field case. \end{theo}
+(where $H^r(U, N^D)$ is a fppf cohomology group and $H^{3-r}_c(U, N)$ a fppf cohomology group with compact support) induces a perfect duality between the profinite group $H^{3-r}_c(U, N)$ and the discrete group $H^{r}(U, N^D)$.
+Besides, these groups are finite in the number field case, and they are trivial for $r \geq 4$ and $r < 0$ (resp.~for $r=3$ if $U \neq X$) in the function field case. \end{theo}

-For example, this extension of the \'etale Artin--Verdier Theorem is needed to prove the Poitou--Tate exact sequence over global fields of characteristic $p$ (\cite{gonzcrelle}, Th.
-4.8. and 4.11) as well as the Poitou--Tate Theorem over a global field without restriction on the order (\cite{cesnamrl}, Th.
-5.1, which in turn is used in \cite{rosen}, \S 6.4 and 6.5).
-Results of \cite{MilADT}, section III.9. (which rely on the fppf duality Theorem) are also a key ingredient in the proof of the Birch and Swinnerton-Dyer conjecture for abelian varieties over a global field of positive characteristic, in \cite{bauer}, \S 4 and \cite{KT}, \S 2 for instance.
+For example, this extension of the \'etale Artin--Verdier Theorem is needed to prove the Poitou--Tate exact sequence over global fields of characteristic $p$ (\cite{gonzcrelle}, Th.~4.8. and 4.11) as well as the Poitou--Tate Theorem over a global field without restriction on the order (\cite{cesnamrl}, Th.~5.1, which in turn is used in \cite{rosen}, \S 5.6 and 5.7).
+Results of \cite{MilADT}, section III.9.~(which rely on the fppf duality Theorem) are also a key ingredient in the proof of some cases of the Birch and Swinnerton-Dyer conjecture for abelian varieties over a global field of positive characteristic, in \cite{bauer}, \S 4 and \cite{KT}, \S 2 for instance.
 Our initial interest in Theorem~\ref{thm AV} was to try to extend it to complexes of tori in the function field case, following the same method as in the number field case \cite{demimrn}.
 Such a generalization should then provide results (known in the number field case) about weak and strong approximation for linear algebraic groups defined over a global field of positive characteristic.

-However, as K. \v{C}esnavi\v{c}ius pointed out to us\footnote{In particular, he observed that the analogue of \cite{MilADT}, Prop.
-III.0.4.c) is by no means obvious when henselizations are replaced by completions.
-This analogue is actually false without additional assumptions, as shown by T. Suzuki in \cite{suzuki}, Rem~2.7.9}, it seems necessary to add details to the proof in \cite{MilADT}, sections III.3. and III.8, for two reasons:
+However, as K.~\v{C}esnavi\v{c}ius pointed out to us\footnote{In particular, he observed that the analogue of \cite{MilADT}, Prop.~III.0.4.c) is by no means obvious when henselizations are replaced by completions.
+This analogue is actually false without additional assumptions, as shown by T.~Suzuki in \cite{suzuki}, Rem~2.7.9}, it seems necessary to add details to the proof in \cite{MilADT}, sections III.3.~and III.8, for two reasons:

 \begin{itemize}